-To be eligible for consideration, a student must have a high school cumulative grade point average of 3.0, an ACT score of at least 21, and be in the top 50 percent of his or her graduating class.
+To be eligible for consideration, a student must have a high school cumulative grade point average of 3.0, an ACT score of at least 21, and be in the top 50 percent of their graduating class.
 Transfer students must have a transfer cumulative grade point average of 3.0 on a 4.0 scale.